-Although a small horizontal miller can be a very useful tool, especially when equipped with a range of accessories, a vertical machine is so much more versatile and, in an attempt to expand their miller's appeal, Ames offered a vertical head that slid on in place of the horizontal headstock; unfortunately the capability of the head was compromised by the absence of a quill feed and (apart from those generated by the countershaft) only one speed.
+Although a small horizontal miller can be a very useful tool, especially when equipped with a range of accessories, a vertical machine is so much more versatile and, in an attempt to expand their miller's appeal, Ames offered a vertical head that slid on in place of the horizontal headstock; unfortunately, the capability of the head was compromised by the absence of a quill feed and (apart from those generated by the countershaft) only one speed.

 Although advertised for bench mounting the makers also offered an oak cabinet, similar to that supplied for their lathes, and both cast-iron and open-frame metal stands; the stands are shown at the bottom of this page.

-While, in 1926 a No. 3 lathe complete with a compound slide rest cost $235, the miller was, at $348, considerably more expensive and, as it came without a headstock, should the owner have been unfortunate enough not to own an Ames lathe from which to borrow one, an additional $84 for the 5/8" capacity unit or $114 for the 1" version.
+While in 1926 a No. 3 lathe complete with a compound slide rest cost $235, the miller was, at $348, considerably more expensive and, as it came without a headstock, should the owner have been unfortunate enough not to own an Ames lathe from which to borrow one, an additional $84 for the 5/8" capacity unit or $114 for the 1" version.
 If the stronger overarm type was specified, those cost $120 and $150 respectively for smaller and larger sizes; the machine vice an additional $60, the dividing attachment $160 (5/8" collet) or $190 (1" collet) with an extra $45 charged for the mounting shoe - which leads one to suspect (although not mentioned in the sales literature) that the rotating element might have been employable on its own.
-Thus, a complete miller ready to work, save for a countershaft or drive gearbox, cost in excess of $800 at a time when the pay of an average workman was just $10 a week.
+Thus, a complete miller ready to work, save for a countershaft or drive gearbox, cost over $800 at a time when the pay of an average workman was just $10 a week.

 Besides the machines illustrated on this page Ames also listed the Triplex Multi-Function Machine a rather wonderful and very compact combination lathe, miller and drill press with a built-on motor unit..